Deciding how much weight to use shouldn’t be a random decision. Here’s the best ways to determine how much you should be lifting.

 The goal with endurance training is to build up the muscles’ aerobic efficiency rather than size or lifting power, resulting in the ability to do a lot more reps for longer without fatigue.
 A long-distance runner would be a good example of how this process works.

-When your goal is to increase muscle endurance you’ll want to choose lighter weights that allow you to perform 15-20 reps, or more.
 Unlike bodybuilding or strength training, the muscle fibers employed here (called slow-twitch fibers) are suited for longer-term activity without an appreciable amount of size increase.

-So… How Much Should I Lift?
+So… How Much Should You Lift?

 So now that you’ve established your goals for weight training, finding out how much weight to lift is a relatively easy task.
 Since everyone is different, this will require a little trial and error in the beginning, but after that you’ll always know how much weight to lift and when to increase it.